Kusan Atomic Train

 Kusan trains sometimes appear where you least expect them.
 This Kusan U.S. Air Force Guided Missile Car display was found on the second level of the California State Railroad Museum.

 Kusan catalog number K-804.
 U.S. Army Radar Fire Control Car 20200.
-The directional antenna on the caboose roof is often missing.
+The directional antenna on the caboose roof is often broken or missing.

 Kusan Atomic Train - advertising flyer 1.